outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

     - add to solution automation workflows

+      - apply core interaction functions (like 'reduce', 'connect') and other function types (like 'abstract') and other useful structures to all relevant structures of the problem space to find useful changes to relevant problem structures that would reduce the problem of fulfilling problem-solving intents for those structures
+        - example: applying 'reduce' to a 'variable' structure in the 'find a prediction function' problem into its components/inputs/attributes/generator may make useful structures like 'structural similarities' between relevant structures like 'variables' more obvious so they can be 'reduced' into one variable like a 'type' for relevant specific problem-solving intents like 'reduce dimensions' or 'feature engineering'

       - identify the maximally different functions fulfilling a 'core interaction-interface' function (like 'reduce change types') from existing functions to begin a search for new solutions if existing solution functions produce errors
         - combinations of core interaction functions & interface structures would be likely useful in solving problems
           - examples: 'filter cause structures', 'connect interaction layers', 'sort useful structures'